deepghs/waifuc/docs/source/advanced_guides/customize/index.rst

 .. image:: example_process_1.png
     :align: center

-The resulting images might initially seem a bit odd, but they can be improved by using the ``FilterSimilarAction`` in combination, like this:
+The resulting images might initially seem not to be so good, but they can be improved by using the ``FilterSimilarAction`` in combination, like this:

 .. literalinclude:: example_process_use_2.py
     :language: python
     :linenos:

-Congratulations, you now have a dataset of Texas with her head, and it's so fluffy you might want to give it a kiss!
+Congratulations, you now have a dataset of Texas with her head, and she is so fluffy you might want to give her a kiss!

 .. image:: example_process_2.png
     :align: center